19 Secrets to Steal from People Who Never Get Sick

 If you’re a chronic nail-biter or constantly find yourself touching your face, put a stop to this habit and you’ll find yourself getting sick a lot less.
 Each time you find yourself reaching for your face, remind yourself that you’re transferring harmful germs to your nose and mouth.
 Now check out these other body parts you should never touch.

-They get fresh air
+They try to get fresh air

 While many people think that cold air causes you to get sick during the winter months, it is actually more time spent inside that is making you sick.
 Try to spend a little time outside each day, regardless of the temperature.
 Still getting sick during the end of the year?
 Here are some unexpected reasons you get sick during the holidays.